BumblebeeMan/tt_wizard_core/README.md

 ## Following operations are currently supported:
 - Searching the names of all currently published TipToi media for a keyword (e.g. "puzzle" to get all puzzles listed).
 - Picking and downloading selected media from the search results above.
-- Auto detect of pen mount point (tests ongoing)
+- Auto detect of pen mount point

-## Planned features
 - Checking whether an already downloaded media file needs an update or not.
-(Postponed to next version.)
 - Auto update of media files that are already loaded to the TipToi pen.

-(Postponed to next version.)
+## Planned features
 - Update dependencies: Test / expand compatability with older versions

 ## Installation of released version